How to Come Back from a Marketing Conference and Apply What You Learned

 So you went to an online marketing conference.
 It was packed with great info and smart people and now you’re so fired up that you can’t wait to get back to work and … do what, exactly?

-It sounds simple enough to put all your new ideas into practice, but conferences can be a little bit overwhelming no matter what your skill level.
+It sounds simple enough to put all these new online marketing tools and tactics into practice, but conferences can be a little bit overwhelming no matter what your skill level.
 When most of us go to a conference, we’re seeking out sessions on topics we’re new to or less familiar with (you want to learn something, after all).

 Between new subject material, long nights and trying to keep up with all the people you meet, it can be tough to come back and apply everything you’ve learned.
 For conference novices, the more typical aftermath is confusion.

-Fortunately, there are some simple strategies you can use to make sure that you’re coming back from a conference with a plan to actually apply all the new information and tactics you’ve learned.
-If you’re just returning from a conference (like PubCon, held last week in Las Vegas), this article can help you move forward.
-And there are a still plenty of online marketing conferences left to attend in the coming weeks:
+Fortunately, there are some simple strategies you can use to make sure that you come back from a conference with a plan to actually apply all the new information and tactics you’ve learned.
+If you’re just returning from a conference, like PubCon, this article can help you move forward.
+And, there are a still plenty of online marketing conferences left to attend in the coming weeks: